Medical Scientist — M.D./Ph.D.

 The Medical Scientist Program is designed to develop a student's independence and competence as an investigative scientist and clinician.
 It provides students with a broad educational base for the practice of medicine and related research.
 The program is administered by the School of Medicine in cooperation with the Faculty of Graduate Studies.

 Admission into the Medical Scientist Program is competitive and requires evidence that the student is likely to develop into a successful medical scientist.
-The student must submit separate applications to the School of Medicine for both the M.D. and the Ph.D. degree programs, and meet the stated admissions requirements for each of these programs.
+The student must submit separate applications to the School of Medicine for both the M.D. and the Ph.D. degree programs, and meet the stated admissions requirements for each program.
 The application package for the Ph.D. degree requires scores for the general test of the Graduate Record Examination.
-Both programs must accept the student's scores before s/he is admitted to the Medical Scientist Program.
+Both programs must accept the candidate in order for the candidate’s credentials to be evaluated by the MD/PhD committee for acceptance into the Medical Scientist Program (MD/PhD).
 Students entering the M.D./Ph.D. combined degrees program who determine that a research career is inappropriate may elect to complete the M.D. degree program independently.
 Students entering the Ph.D. degree program who desire a career in academic medicine may choose to apply for admission to the M.D./Ph.D. combined degrees program at a point after their entry into the Ph.D. degree program; however, the standard medical school application process will be required at that point.

 Financial assistance to students in the Medical Scientist Program may provide:

 - Cost-of-living stipends during those periods in which students are most directly involved in graduate education.
 The amount of the stipend is equivalent to that available to Ph.D. degree students in the basic science graduate programs.*

 - Tuition waivers for all graduate program course work.

 - Tuition deferment for the M.D. curriculum, upon completion of a Ph.D. degree.